University of Calcutta: Publishing

 The university has its own publishing house called University Press and Publications along with a book depot, which was established in the 20th century.
 It publishes textbooks, treatises, journals and confidential papers for all the examinations conducted by the university.
 It also publishes the journal The Calcutta Review, which is one of the oldest Asian university journals.
 The Calcutta Review was established by Sir John Kaye in May 1844.
 It has been issued biannually since 1913.

 They also have an associated journal with Sage Publishing, Arthaniti: Journal of Economic Theory and Practice.

 Rankings

-Internationally, the University of Calcutta was ranked 801–1000 in the QS World University Rankings of 2023 and 181 in Asia.
-It was ranked 1001–1200 in the world by the Times Higher Education World University Rankings of 2023, 401–500 in Asia in 2022 and in the same band among emerging economies.
-It was ranked 901–1000 in the Academic Ranking of World Universities of 2022.
+Internationally, the University of Calcutta was ranked 751–760 in the QS World University Rankings of 2023 and 187 in Asia.
+It was ranked 1001–1200 in the world by the Times Higher Education World University Rankings of 2024, 351–400 in Asia in 2024 and in the 401–500 band among emerging economies in 2022.
+It was ranked 901–1000 in the Academic Ranking of World Universities of 2024.

 In India, the University of Calcutta was ranked 26th overall by the National Institutional Ranking Framework (NIRF) in 2024 and 18th among universities.